What is the maximum encoded linear light value in a DPX file? This depends on the log encoding format.

 - Output Rec.709 ≈ 16.3 (this is not a log encoding)

 The highest value should be the best, but these are camera log encoding formats so the sensor has to give you actually useful information in the specular highlights that you still use.
-In most Arri Alexas files that I saw the “soft-clip” value is actually around 35-39, but the format allows values up to around 55.1.
+In most ARRI Alexas files (for LogC3 encodings) that I saw the “soft-clip” value is actually around 35-39, but the format allows values up to around 55.

 When Resolve is internally working in floating point precision, there is no much “damage” happening converting from scene linear to ACEScct, do the grade and convert back to scene-linear.